Interest-bearing accounts

 Scenario 2

 In the second scenario, the principal amount is $10000, fixed interest rate is 6.17%, accrual rate is monthly, and payout frequency is monthly.
 The platform uses the account balance to calculate and generate the yield monthly and credits it to the account monthly.
-If the account holder doesn't make any deposits or withdrawals, the account accrues the following amounts.
+For example, if the account holder doesn't make any deposits or withdrawals, the account accrues the following amounts.

 • For month 2, the credited amount is 50.02.